 Recovery Time After Wisdom Tooth Extraction

-A is a procedure done to remove the last set of molars to emerge in the mouth.
+A wisdom tooth extraction is a procedure done to remove the last set of molars to emerge in the mouth.
 The pain, discomfort and swelling that patients experience after the procedure is part of the healing and recovery process.
 One question many patients ask is how long recovery takes, and this article answers that question and what recovery entails.

 The tooth removal process